 - Gradual Progression: When increasing the intensity or duration of your workouts, do so gradually.
 Rapidly increasing training volume can lead to overuse injuries and hinder recovery.

 Additional resource – Single leg bridge for runners

-As a general rule, to gain muscle, most experts recommend shooting for 0.6 to 0.9 grams of protein per pound of body weight.
+As a general guideline, individuals looking to gain muscle should aim for a daily protein intake of about 0.6 to 0.9 grams of protein per pound of body weight.
 For example, a 160-pound person should consume roughly 96 to 144 grams of protein per day.

 Additional reading – Guide to supplements to gain mass

 Carbohydrates are essential for providing energy during exercise, including anaerobic activities like sprinting.
 Consuming healthy sources of carbohydrates before a run ensures that your body has enough fuel to perform optimally.